Isabel Vincent: Lamont/Spencer criticism

 In 1996, Lamont and Spencer admitted they had participated in the kidnappings.

 For her work on the Lamont/Spencer case, Vincent received the Canadian Association of Journalists' Award for excellence in investigative journalism and a Southam Fellowship.

 Kielburger libel suit

 In 1996, Vincent wrote a feature on Craig Kielburger in Saturday Night magazine saying the teenage anti-child labor advocate diverted donations made to his Free the Children charity to his family.
 Kielburger sued Vincent and the magazine for libel and, in February, 2000, settled for $C 319,000.
 The National Post editor-in-chief said settling was "largely a commercial decision...
 It was costing us a great deal of time and money.
 It was time to wind things up."

 Cook sisters book

-In 2021, Vincent published Two Against Hitler: The True Story of Two Courageous Sisters, a Rescue Mission in the Third Reich, and Opera, about the Cook sisters, Ida and Louise, the latter better known as romance writer Mary Burchell, who helped Jews escape Nazi-era Germany, with the possible covert assistance of the British government.
+In 2021, Vincent published Two Against Hitler: The True Story of Two Courageous Sisters, a Rescue Mission in the Third Reich, and Opera, about the sisters Louise Cook and Ida Cook, the latter better known as romance writer Mary Burchell, who helped Jews escape Nazi Germany, with the possible covert assistance of the British government.